 The following table provided orientation which sources of information are best for finding the type of information you need for research projects (source: https://www.library.illinois.edu/ugl/howdoi/selectingsources/).

+Having said this, I would now like to provide you with the promised list of valuable general information sources.
 For my own convenience I have started to build up the following list with most useful links and information sources, which I continuously enhance and update.
 I would encourage you to click through the links to gather an overview of the information provided by the various information sources.
 Most of them are really informative and you can learn a lot.
 If you have proposals, how to enhance and optimize the link list, I am happy to consider your input in the next update cycle of this blog.

 GENERAL INFORMATION SOURCES